 The difficulty many early meditators have is internal chatter.
 Talking to yourself is a distraction and completely ruins your session.
 However, you can still benefit from your meditation by using the monkey mind as a buffer.

 Essentially, you have a conversation with yourself.
-The key is to be honest about your actions and look for a weakness of character, attitude or values.
+The key is to be honest about your actions and look for the weakness of character, attitude or values.
 The difference between doing this and having the same conversation with someone else is that it’s easier to take your own criticism than somebody else’s.
 There’s a higher chance you will learn something.

 The key here is to focus.
-As I mentioned earlier in this article, to benefit from meditation as a beginner, you need to learn the art of one-pointed focus.
+As I mentioned earlier in this article, to benefit from mindfulness meditation as a beginner, you need to learn the art of one-pointed focus.

 Once you raise your consciousness to a level that enables you to speak freely with your higher-self, the conversation you have during meditation becomes a whole lot easier.
 Master Mind Content teaches you how to use meditation to heal old wounds so you can raise consciousness and enjoy a better quality of life.

 Whilst it is true that meditation can be used to look inwards and relax, the goal is to connect with your subconscious and learn from your inner wisdom.
 And you can do this at any time, you don’t have to be sitting in a lotus position.
 All you really have to do is focus your mind.

 Master Mind Content incorporates meditation into many of your self-development programs.
 They are an effective tool for releasing repressed emotions and integrating unconscious content into the conscious mind.
 We also host a group meditation to help share ideas and practise various meditation techniques.